rapPayne/react-redux-labs/README.md

 Instructors, this section is for you!

 ### How the projects relate
-This site supports three courses:
+This site supports two courses:
 * a five-day React with Redux,
 * a three-day React (without Redux),
-* a four-day React Native

 As you know there's a lot of overlap between these topics so there is some instructions and solutions that are common between them.